-The financial year 2015-16 was one of consolidation, with solid growth in our investor base.
-Units are now held by some 31 investors in the Fund other than the Australian Chamber Orchestra.
-Our investors include individuals, companies, family trusts, self-managed super funds (SMSFs) and Private Ancillary Funds (PAFs).
+The financial year 2014/15 was one of consolidation, characterised by pleasing growth in our investor base.
+Units are now held by some 28 investors in the Fund other than the Australian Chamber Orchestra.
+Our investors include individuals, companies, family trusts, SMSFs and Private Ancillary Funds (PAFs).

-Many special events were held to showcase the instruments of the Fund - the 1728/29 Stradivarius played by Principal Violin, Satu Vänskä, and the 1714 Joseph Guarneri filius Andreæ played by Violinist, Maja Savnik.
-Investors and donors were treated to such events as a wonderful evening co-hosted by Social Ventures Australia and Australian Philanthropic Services, and Open Rehearsals at the ACO Studio.
-Guests were able to learn about the history of the instruments and hear from the musicians themselves about what it means to play such storied pieces of musical history.
+Once again, many of our investors and donors attended special events during the year to showcase the instruments of the Fund - the 1728/29 Stradivarius violin played by Principal Violin Satu Vänskä and the 1714 Joseph Guarneri filius Andreæ violin played by Violinist Mark Ingwersen.
+These events included an interesting panel discussion co-hosted by Social Ventures Australia and Australian Philanthropic Services, and Open Rehearsals at the ACO Studio where guests have the opportunity to get "up close and personal" with the Orchestra while it is preparing for performances.

-During the year, we secured over \$200,000 of new investments in a period when no new instrument was added to the portfolio.
+During the year, we secured over \$1 million of new investment and the ACO received almost \$120,000 of donations directed towards the Instrument Fund.
 On behalf of the Instrument Fund Board, I would like to thank and welcome our new investors and donors.

-Also during 2015 the board undertook an Informal Valuation (as described in the Information Memorandum).
+Meanwhile, given the significant change in the AUD/USD exchange rate since the Formal Valuation which took place on 15 May 2014, the Board decided early in 2015 to undertake an Informal Valuation (as described in the Information Memorandum).
 An Informal Valuation reflects the most recent Formal Valuation, the relevant exchange rate and certain adjustments for deferred tax and liquidity.
-Taking into account all the relevant factors associated with carrying out the Informal Valuation, the Board kept the unit price at \$1.40 at its February meeting.
+Taking into account all the relevant factors associated with carrying out the Informal Valuation, the Board set a new unit price of \$1.40 at its February meeting.
 This compares with a unit price of \$1.20 at the end of the 2013/14 financial year, and with a unit price of \$1.00 at the Fund's launch in 2011.

-The very pleasing momentum which has been developing around the Fund has encouraged the board to seek a third instrument.
-At the time of writing, musicians from the ACO are identifying possible candidates for acquisition.
+The very pleasing momentum which has been developing around the Fund has given comfort to the Board regarding its intention to seek out a third instrument.
+At the time of writing, musicians from the ACO are out and about identifying possible candidates for acquisition.
 There will of course be a period of extensive due diligence before any purchase but the Board hopes there may be an acquisition before the end of the next financial year.
-The ACO team - Investor Relations Manager Pennie Loane, CFO Fiona McLeod, and AML/CTF Compliance Officer Steve Davidson -provided the Fund with wonderful administrative and marketing support.
-Sadly, we said farewell to Pennie in July this year, but as this Report goes to print, the recruitment process is underway to find a new Investor Relations Manager.

-I'd like to acknowledge the contribution of our Australian Financial Services Licence holder, JBWere Ltd, and its team.
-Finally, I would like to thank my fellow directors Jessica Block, John Leece, John Taberner and Andrew Stevens.
+The ACO team - Investor Relations Manager Pennie Loane, CFO Maria Pastroudis, and AML/CTF Compliance Officer Steve Davidson - continue to provide the Fund with wonderful support.
+I also wish to acknowledge the contribution of our Australian Financial Services Licence holder, JBWere Ltd, and its team.
+Finally, I would like to thank my fellow directors Jessica Block, John Leece, John Taberner and Chris Froggatt whom we farewell following her retirement from the Board in September 2015.
+In her place, we welcome Andrew Stevens who is also a Director of Australian Chamber Orchestra Pty Ltd.

-Bill Best Chairman Australian Chamber Orchestra Instrument Fund
+Bill BestChairman Australian Chamber Orchestra Instrument Fund